N-2-O/DiceCTF2022/rev/taxes.md

 ```

 The part of the flag is: `_serv1ce_m0re_l1`.
 This can be confirmed by determing the sha256 hash and comparing the one found in document DG1.

+## Part 3

+This part of the flag most likely begins with the letter `k`